adambard/learnxinyminutes-docs/ocaml.html.markdown

 type point2d = Point of float * float ;;
 let my_point = Point (2.0, 3.0) ;;

-(* Types can be parametrized, like in this type for "list of lists of anything". 'a can be substituted with any type. *) type 'a list_of_lists = 'a list list ;;
+(* Types can be parameterized, like in this type for "list of lists of anything". 'a can be substituted with any type. *) type 'a list_of_lists = 'a list list ;;
 type int_list_list = int list_of_lists ;;